 3: Bank of Ireland would charge €1004.30 for $AUD 1500. (€994.36 + 1% fee of €9.94)

 4: The worst deal we found was from At ICE ( International Currency Exchange) http://www.ice-ireland.ie – it would have cost you €1014.13 for AUD1500 .
 You can reserve your currency online and then collect it and pay for it at their Dublin Airport kiosks.

-One other option to consider for spending when abroad is the N26 Account.
+Another option to consider for spending abroad is the N26 Account.
 It is an “online only” bank account based in Germany.
-You will need a smartphone to operate the account and you can transfer Euros in to it from your “main” account.
+You can operate the account from your smartphone , tablet or laptop.
 (Some people in Ireland use N26 as their sole bank account .)
-The N26 mastercard debit card has no fees when making purchases in other countries – and the exchange rate will be the same as any other mastercard card.
+The N26 mastercard debit card has no fees when making purchases in Australia or other countries – and the exchange rate will be the same as any other Mastercard card.
 Revolut, another online only operation – is also an option – see our Comparison of N26 Vs Revolut for more information.

-There is also the option of using an ATM in Australia to withdraw AUD – see here for details of ATM Charges Abroad .
+There is also the option of using an ATM in Australia to withdraw AUD – but this should only be a temporary solution.
+See here for details of ATM Charges Abroad .

 We also did a recent comparison on the cost of buying US Dollars in Ireland

 Useful Tip on Travel Insurance:

 Bank of Ireland give pretty good free worldwide multitrip travel insurance with their Platinum Credit Card .
 You just need to pay for at least 50% of the trip with the BOI card to be eligible.

 Bank of Ireland also provide a free basic travel insurance policy with their Student Credit Card.
 It still covers up to €1 million in medical expenses and €1000 for cancellations.
 It is valid for trips of up to 120 days – which is good for students / backpackers on a longer trips .